NeuroTech-Leuven/BrainBrowsR/docs/README.md

 [Return to the mainpage](../README.md)

 This is the developer documentation for the BrainBrowsR project by NeuroTech Leuven.
-The project consists of two main parts, a back-end and and a front-end.
+The project consists of two main parts, a back-end and a front-end.
 These are then connected through [websockets](websockets.md).
 The global structure that connects everything can be found in the following diagram.

 ```mermaid
     flowchart TD;